brainyatom/opsworks-sidekiq/README.md

 2) Add this cookbook to your list of Custom Cookbooks

-3) Add sidekiq::deploy to your Application's Deploy custom recipe.
+3) Add the deploy recipe in this cookbook to your Application's Deploy custom recipe.
+This should be place AFTER your application is deployed to ensure Sidekiq uses the new code checked out.

 4) Configure your sidekiq custom JSON to specify Sidekiq should be deployed with this app: